whiteroses/webob-notes/issue_256.md

 	* Are incoming qvalues validated to check that they are not more than three digits?
 Should they be?
 Do the use of floats and the resulting floating point errors matter?
+* RFC7231, Section 5.3.5:
+	* "Some recipients treat the order in which language tags are listed as an indication of descending priority, particularly for tags that are assigned equal quality values (no value is the same as q=1).
+However, this behaviour cannot be relied upon.
+For consistency and to maximize interoperability, many user agents assign each language tag a unique quality value while also listing them in order of decreasing quality."
+	  `__iter__` appears to be sort `self._parsed_nonzero` by `q` -- but should it be `_nonzero`?
+0 means "not acceptable", but when we get a `list()` of the header attribute, the q=0 information is just dropped?
+(Noticed that this information is not dropped in `__str__` or `.quality()`, which use `self._parsed`.)
+	  (Also, does `sorted` keep original parsed order for items with same qvalue?)
+	* Read Section 14.4 of [RFC2616].
+Is "Basic Filtering" scheme the only one defined for HTTP in RFC2616, and what WebOb has implemented?
+(But it doesn't look like "Basic Filtering", or any filtering?)

+* In `.best_match` docstring: "If two matches have equal weight, then the one that shows up first in the `offers` list will be returned."
+Why follow the `offers` order instead of the parsed order?
 * In `Accept` class, why is `.parse()` a staticmethod?
+* The way `.parse()` is used, what is the advantage to it being a generator?
+* Is there any reason why the four Accept headers are based on the same class?
+  Because it seems to make it harder to reason out the small differences between the four headers, where they need to be handled differently, and where shared code may be causing bugs.
+Might it be clearer to use composition instead of inheritance?

 ## Related GSoC project